ericdunbar/ics4u_wiki/Home.md

 * [Due Dates and Submission Details](./Due-Dates-and-Submission-Details)
 * [Mr. Seidel's ICS4U Introduction Survey](https://forms.gle/D4zwJLQ8Kb7aauHj7) - requires your school Google account.

+## **UPDATES (last updated March 31, 2020)**
+**March 31:**
+The course material will update slightly due to the changed nature of how the course is being delivered.
+All updates should be completed by Monday, April 6th, 2020 in preparation for the course to continue.
+The Project Management portion of the course might have drastic changes - these will not be updated by April 6th.

 ## Assignments

 This section will contain links to all of the course assignments.
 They are grouped by Overarching Learning Goal (OLG).
 Be aware that within each OLG, the material is in a suggested chronological order for completing the work to ease your understanding of the materials.